gskema/prestashop-1.6-module-boilerplate/docs/namespaces.md

 and delegate most of the logic to other classes and controllers, where you can use `use ...;` statements.

-We believe that using namespaces is worth it, even if with these drawbacks.
+We believe that using namespaces is worth it, even with these drawbacks.